-Order now: The Plant-Powered Plan to Beat Diabetes
+Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Go Nuts for Nut and Seed Butters!
+Go Nuts for Seed and Nut Butters

-Sharon Palmer
+Sharon Palmer RD

 In fact, nuts are technically seeds themselves—the definition of a tree nut is a fruit composed of an inedible hard shell and an edible seed.
 Nature bestows unique nutrition properties on nuts and seeds; essentially these are tiny embryos, which come packed with a rich food supply to help the new plant complete the miraculous reproductive cycle of a plant.
 That’s why nuts and seeds offer dense supplies of nutrition—all wrapped up in a tiny package.